 Internship Information Packet and Application Forms

-Students may enroll in ADV 4940, Advertising Internship, for one credit hour, two credit hours, or three credit hours with 65 hours of service required for each credit hour.
+Students may enroll in either ADV 4940, Advertising Internship option for one credit hour, two credit hours, or three credit hours with 65 hours of service required for each credit hour.
 One credit hour requires 65 hours of work.
 Two credit hours require 130 hours of work.
 Three credit hours require 195 hours of work.
+Please note that students in the Persuasive Messaging Track who wish to receive internship credit for an immersion experience must take the course for three credit hours.
 Students must serve on their internships for a minimum of six consecutive weeks working a minimum of three days within each week.
 Students must plan their weeks around holidays (e.g., Labor Day, Thanksgiving, Spring Break, July 4th, etc.).
 Internships requiring students to work more than 40 hours a week will not be approved.

 Steps for Securing an Internship